John Piper (artist): Stained glass work

 One of Piper's most original window commissions is not actually fabricated from glass at all.
 At the Church of All Saints, Clifton in Bristol, in 1967, Piper created windows depicting the Tree of Life, the River of Life and Creation from fiberglass panels specially created by Gillespie Associates in Farnham to Piper's specification.
 Once in situ, Piper poured resins onto the panels creating large coloured sections without the use of ‘leads’ used in traditional stained glass.
 Piper described the process as akin to painting on canvas.

-As well as their work for cathedrals and parish churches, Piper and Reyntiens also designed stained-glass windows for Eton College Chapel (1959–1964), the chapel of Nuffield College, Oxford (1960–1961), St George's Chapel, Windsor Castle (1969), and the chapel of Robinson College, Cambridge (1980).
+As well as their work for cathedrals and parish churches, Piper also designed stained-glass windows for Eton College Chapel (1959–1964), the chapel of Nuffield College, Oxford (1960–1961), St George's Chapel, Windsor Castle (1969), and the chapel of Robinson College, Cambridge (1980).
+He also accepted secular commissions for stained glass.
+Of particular note is the abstract glazed screen produced for Arthur Sanderson's new showroom on Berners Street in London in 1960.
+Back lit, its purpose is to disguise the lift shafts.
+The screen was retained and restored when the building was converted into a hotel in 2000.

-Piper's and Reyntiens’ most significant overseas commission is installed in the narthex of Washington National Cathedral, a three-light window featuring the Tree of Life, a motif frequently deployed by Piper.
+Piper's most significant overseas commission is installed in the narthex of Washington National Cathedral, a three-light window featuring the Tree of Life, a motif frequently deployed by Piper.
 It was unveiled in September 1974 as part of the dedication of the narthex beneath the Cathedral's south-west tower to the memory of Sir Winston Churchill.
 The title given to the window is The Land Is Bright, taken from the final stanza of Arthur Hugh Clough's 1849 poem, Say Not the Struggle Naught Availeth, which was quoted by Churchill in a 1941 radio broadcast.